Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization: Experiments

 \subsubsection{Ablation Study.}

 We conduct an ablation study on the UCF101 dataset to evaluate the effectiveness of each module in GVT in Table.~\ref{tab:ab}.
-We begin with a baseline variant, GVT w/o (GSP \& STA), which replaces all STA modules with a spatial-only attention module (the first attention in Fig.~\ref{fig:framework}) that exploits only spatial correlations, and does not use GSP to partition dynamic and static Gaussians.
-Adding STA (the 2nd row) reduces rFVD by 49.7\%, highlighting the benefit of modeling temporal correlations.
-Similarly, incorporating GSP reduces rFVD by 31.1\% while saving 27.0\% tokens, demonstrating its ability to reduce temporal redundancy and improve efficiency.
+We begin with a baseline variant, GVT w/o (GSP \& STA), which replaces all STA modules (Fig.~\ref{fig:framework} (b)) with a spatial-only attention module, which exploits only spatial correlations, and does not use GSP to partition dynamic and static Gaussians.
+Adding STA (the $2^{nd}$ row) reduces rFVD by 49.7\%, highlighting the benefit of modeling temporal correlations.
+Similarly, further incorporating GSP (the $4^{th}$ row) reduces rFVD by 31.1\% while saving 27.0\% tokens from the baseline, demonstrating its ability to reduce temporal redundancy.
 These results clearly show the importance of explicitly modeling temporal correlations and eliminating redundancy to ensure both the effectiveness and efficiency of our model.
-Moreover, to further validate the effectiveness of GSP, we evaluate a variant with a fixed partitioning strategy (the 3rd row).
+Moreover, to further validate the effectiveness of GSP, we evaluate a variant with a fixed partitioning strategy (the $3^{rd}$ row).
 In this variant, we directly select a subset (matching the token count of our complete method) from the initial Gaussians $\cG_{\text{init}}$ as static Gaussians prior to optimization.
 This leads to a substantial performance drop, with rFVD increasing by $2.2\times$ compared to our GVT.